adtzlr/felupe/docs/tutorial/shear.rst

 Let's create the mesh.
-An additional center-point is created for a multi-point constraint.
+An additional center-point is created for a multi-point constraint (MPC).
+By default, FElupe stores points not connected to any cells in :attr:`Mesh.points_without_cells` and adds them to the list of inactive degrees of freedom.
+Hence, we have to drop our MPC-centerpoint from that list.

 ..  code-block:: python

     import felupe as fe

-    H = 1.0
+    H = 10
-    L = 2.0
+    L = 20
+    T = 10

+    n = 21
-    a = min(L / 21, H / 21)
+    a = min(L / n, H / n)

     mesh = fe.Rectangle((0, 0), (L, H), n=(round(L / a), round(H / a)))
     mesh.points = np.vstack((mesh.points, [0, 2 * H]))
     mesh.update(mesh.cells)
+    mesh.points_without_cells = np.array([], dtype=bool)

 .. image:: images/shear_mesh.png
    :width: 400px

-A numeric quad-region created on the mesh in combination with a vector-valued displacement field represents the rubber.
-A uniaxial loadcase is applied on the displacement field.
-This involves setting up symmetry planes as well as the absolute value of the prescribed displacement in direction :math:`x` at the mesh-points on the right-end face of the rectangle.
+A numeric quad-region created on the mesh in combination with a vector-valued displacement field as well as scalar-valued fields for the hydrostatic pressure and the volume ratio represents the rubber numerically.
+A shear loadcase is applied on the displacement field.
+This involves setting up a y-symmetry plane as well as the absolute value of the prescribed shear movement in direction :math:`x` at the MPC-centerpoint.

 ..  code-block:: python